2015 N'Djamena bombings: Bombings

 Around 0830, a suicide bomber, believed to be a man dressed in a burqa, triggered his explosives when stopped for a security control at the south door of N'Djamena's main market.
 15 were killed and at least 80 injured.

 Reaction

 A spokesman for the Chad's government, Jean-Bernard Padaré, "They wanted to test us," Mr. Padaré said.
 "But it shows they are desperate.
 They thought it would hurt our morale, but it only confirms our will to eradicate them."

-French president François Hollande said "There is no doubt that Boko Haram is responsible and will be brought to justice for this new humanitarian horror."

 UN Secretary General Ban Ki-moon condemned the attacks and praised Chad "for its courageous role in the fight against Boko Haram".

 Immediately after the 15 June attack, Chad's government banned the full face veil.
 In early August 2015, the parliament reinstated the death penalty for terrorism.

-On 21 July 2015, Condé Nast published an article that suggested now was a great a time to visit Chad, noting, rather controversially, that the worst that might happen was "having [one's] wallet stolen in N'Djamena's market".
+On 21 July 2015, Condé Nast published an article that suggested it was a good time to visit Chad, and said that the worst that might happen was "having [one's] wallet stolen in N'Djamena's market".
 The article was retracted soon after.